ARMmbed/BLEIntros/GettingStarted/DesignersIntro.md

 For example, the beacon can be attached to a vending machine that you might then control via the web interface the beacon sent you to.
 The web interface can let you make a large purchase (providing sodas for several people in one transaction) by letting you select several options and pay for them all at once.

-##What's Meshing, and Does it Work?

-Meshing means sending information from one BLE device to another, and at the moment there's no easy way of doing it with BLE.

-##What's FOTA, and Does it Work?

-FOTA stands for Firmware Over the Air, and is a method of updating the BLE device's programming (reprogramming it) remotely, rather than by physically connecting it to the computer.

-FOTA works (on the Nordic nRF51822 board), but at the moment we recommend that you don't use it unless you know how to make it secure.

-##What are pucks?

-[Pucks](/InDepth/Pucks/) are small BLE devices that trigger events on your phone, display information or mimic infrared remote controls.
-For example, you can teach your kids' phones to text you when they enter the house, display the weather on a puck next to the umbrella stand or turn on the AC or the telly when you rotate the puck.

 ##How a BLE Device Gets Internet Access

 At the moment, BLE devices don't have independent internet access.
 To get internet access, you can do one of three things: